alexandr-g/alex-blog/content/posts/2020-06-08/index.md

 <img src="https://i.imgur.com/84g5B4s.png" width="710" />

-In our MongoClient set up, we initialize a new database connection using `new MongoClient()` with MongoDB cloud URI read from our `.env` file.
+In our MongoClient setup, we initialize a new database connection using `new MongoClient()` with MongoDB cloud URI read from our `.env` file.
 We return db object `{ db }` from our context function to be accessible via `_context` in our resolvers.
 That's it!
 As soon as you have access to the database in your resolvers, you can perform read/write operations there for your queries and mutations.

 ## [graphql-apollo-mongodb-example](https://github.com/alexandr-g/graphql-apollo-mongodb-example)